Lollipoke/SFA-Lab3/README.md

 ## Setup

 For this laboratory, we kept the same board as in the previous lab.
-In order to prepare for the AES attack, we only had to install the firware on the board, and then follow the same procedure as in previous lab.
+In order to prepare for the AES attack, we only had to install the firmware on the board, and then follow the same procedure as in previous lab.
 We show the very impressive setup on the Figure 1 below :

 ![Board setup](img/setup.png)